Archive product

 Description

 ....
-"Today I went to the Nymphaeum of Egeria, then to the Baths of Caracalla and the Via Appia to see the ruined tombs and the best-preserved Cecilia Metella, which gives a proper concept of the solidity of the wall.
-These people worked for eternity and calculated everything, except for the destructive ferocity of those who came after and before whom everything had to fall"... thus J.W.
-Goethe, the traveler par excellence during the Grand Tour, describes this monument in 1786.
+“Today I went to Nymph Egeria, then to the Baths of Caracalla and the Appian Way, to see the ruined tombs and the best-preserved Cecilia Metella, which gives the proper idea of the wall's solidity.
+These people worked tirelessly and calculated everything, except for the destructive fury of those who came after and before whom everything had to fall”... so J.W.
+Goethe’s traveler during the Grand Tour describes this monument in 1786.

 It is presented in a Pompeian red passe-partout with an ebonized wooden frame.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It's a nod to the history, creation, and design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+It’s a nod to history, creation, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Classicist furniture is in the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is the Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally drip with splendor and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with great similarity to the past era.
-The Renaissance is also a significant style.
-It flourished in the 15th and 16th centuries and also had a significant impact on the art of furniture making.
-Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion's paws, eagle heads – this is a common sight in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-It is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right elegant antique for your interior.
+Lion’s paws, eagle’s heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for elegant antique pieces suited for your interior.

-The most important aspect of elite antique furniture is originality.
-And this is ultimately important from the buyer's perspective, as there are many counterfeits circulating in the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+The key aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details